Omotola-Elujulo/Flixster-Unit-1/README.md

 - [x] (3pts) User can view the movie poster image for each movie.

 ### App Walkthrough GIF
+Add the URL to your animated app walkthough `gif` in the image tag below, `https://imgur.com/a/HW3RmDi`
 Walkthrough: 'https://imgur.com/a/HW3RmDi'

 ### Notes